 We continued to scrutinise all matters relating to finance and deployment of human and other resources to ensure best value.
-Last year was difficult given the news we received about falling pupil numbers in some areas of the county and in our school.
-We worked with the headteacher and her colleagues to determine the best way to manage this challenge.
+This included looking at the impact of the SEN provision within the current school site.

-Governors are responsible ensuring there is effective management of the school's annual budget.
+Governors are responsible for ensuring there is effective management of the school's annual budget.
 We had regular budget update meetings with the school's business manager, who also produced detailed and informative reports for governing body meetings.